PackageFactory/atomic-fusion/README.md

     renderer = Neos.Fusion:Tag {

         #
-        # all arguments of the AtomicFusion:classNames eelHelper are evaluated
+        # all arguments of the AtomicFusion.classNames eelHelper are evaluated
         # and the following rules are applied
         #
         # - falsy: (null, '', [], {}) -> not rendered